RateCity.com.au

 Can you change your mortgage broker, and is it a good idea?

-Many Aussies have used a mortgage broker to help guide them through the process of getting a home loan.
+• Many Aussies have used a mortgage broker to help guide them through the process of getting a home loan.
 Some have had great experiences, and continue to use the same broker for refinancing or purchasing an additional property.
-Others have not had great experiences, which have made them ask if they can switch mortgage brokers.
+Others may not have had great experiences, which have made them ask if they can switch mortgage brokers.

 If you’re not happy with your home loan, or with your broker’s service, it is possible to switch mortgage brokers.
 You could switch brokers when you refinance, or even before your home loan application has been approved, though doing so could risk putting both the broker and yourself in a challenging situation, and setting you back a few steps on your home loan journey.